Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Managing_developers_accounts.md

 ### Preamble
 ---

-The Rainbow CLI is a super simple tool for managing your developer's accounts on the Sandbox platform..
+The Rainbow CLI is a super simple tool for managing your developer's accounts on the Sandbox platform.

-This guide helps you understanding how to use the Rainbow CLI for creating accounts on the developer sandbox platform and that you can use when developing your application.
+This guide helps you understanding how to use the Rainbow CLI for creating accounts on the developer sandbox platform that you can use when developing your application.

 ### Install